21 Reasons Live Chat Can Help you Grow Your Business

 To keep your customers happy, create alerts so that a chat is automatically assigned to a free agent if unanswered within 30 seconds.
 You can also set expectations by including a message upfront (“We normally respond to chats within one minute”) before the chat begins, so that the customers are not kept waiting.

-Another way to improve satisfaction rates is to ask for feedback from customers.
-The best time to do this is after the chat has ended – allowing the customer to give immediate feedback based on their experience.
+Another way to improve satisfaction rates is to ask for feedback from customers and the best time to do this is after the chat has ended – allowing the customer to give immediate feedback based on their experience.

 Today, 45% of companies that use chat do not ask for feedback and have no way of knowing how well they serve their customers.